SED-ML/KiSAO/trunk/libkisao/README.txt

 - javadoc/* folder contains java documentation for libKiSAO.
 - example/* folder contains Main.java example class, showing how libKiSAO might be used.

-This version is a 1.0.2-rc4 release candidate.
+This version is a 1.0.2-rc5 release candidate.

+libKiSAO 1.0.2rc5
+- general ontology querying functionality was separated from KiSAO-specific one and extracted to a separate package.

 libKiSAO 1.0.2rc4
 - getNMostSimilarAlgorithms method was added